-Other Matter
+Other Information

-Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the Tri-Cities Joint JDA's basic financial statements.
-The budgetary comparison information on page 21, the employer's share of net pension liability and employer contributions - ND Public Employees Retirement System on page 22, the employer's share of net OPEB liability and employer contributions - ND Public Employees Retirement System on page 23, and the notes to the supplementary information on pages 24 and 25, which are the responsibility of management, are presented for purposes of additional analysis and are not a required part of the basic financial statements.
-Such information has not been subjected to the auditing procedures applied in the audit of the basic financial statements, and accordingly, we do not express an opinion or provide assurance on it.
+Management is responsible for the other information included in the annual report.
+The other information comprises the budgetary comparison information on page 21, the employer's share of net pension liability and employer contributions - ND Public Employees Retirement System on page 22, the employer's share of net OPEB liability and employer contributions - ND Public Employees Retirement System on page 23, and the notes to the other information on pages 24 and 25, but does not include the basic financial statements and our auditor's report thereon.
+Our opinions on the basic financial statements do not cover the other information, and we do not express an opinion or any form of assurance thereon.